 They also offer a Premium option that costs $69.99 with an additional $39.99 for a state return.
 It allows you to import your expenses from popular apps, claim freelance income and expenses, gives you help with investment income, and includes rental property income deduction options.

 Finally, the Self-Employed option provides you with the most comprehensive plan for $94.99 and an additional $39.99 for your state return.
 You can write off your business startup costs and deduct unlimited small business income and expenses including your home office, depreciation, and vehicle costs.
-A tax professional will review your return for $49.99.

 H&R Block’s mobile app and online platform are easy to use.
 It provides a significant amount of information about the tax preparation process.
 You also have the option of chatting online with a support professional or buying educational products.